-We have established a Sustainable Supply Chain Steering Group, chaired by, our Group Procurement & Central Operations Director.
+Farm Animal Welfare sits within the Planet Pillar of our Enriching Life governance structure which is overseen at board level.
 It is at this forum where a wide range of ethical issues, including animal welfare, are discussed and policy reviewed.
 Our central procurement team are responsible for the day-to-day management, and effective implementation, of our farm animal welfare policy.

 To ensure compliance with our policy, we require all our suppliers to complete a set of questions, on their approach to the management of animal welfare issues, as set out in our raw material specifications via our online supplier portal.
 In the event of non-compliance with the requirements of our animal welfare policy, appropriate and time-bound, corrective action will be agreed with the supplier.
+If the supplier is unable to meet Premier Food's requirements, their contract will be terminated.

 In addition to this, we have integrated farm animal welfare into our procurement strategies, tender documents, and suppliers' contractual obligations.
 We review supplier's performance against our animal welfare policy on an annual basis via supplier meetings & questionnaires.
-We also complete spot checks on suppliers by farm visits using a checklist approach.
+We also complete spot checks on suppliers by farm visits using a comprehensive checklist approach.